Department of Communication

 Cross-Listed: TCOM 4884.

 Application of media communication skills through supervised work experience.
-Students complete a minimum of 60 work hours for each hour registered.
+Students complete a minimum of 180 work hours.
 Internship placement is selective.
-Coursework may require travel.
-May be repeated for up to 6 hours.
+May require travel.

 Prereq.: Junior standing, 2.0 GPA, and special approval required, OR special approval required.